MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-telemetry.md

 You can set up your environments to send telemetry to Application Insights.
 Application Insights is a service hosted within Azure that gathers telemetry data for analysis and presentation.
 For more information, see [What is Application Insights?](/azure/azure-monitor/app/app-insights-overview).

-For a an overview of the telemetry types that are currently emitted, see [Monitoring and Analyzing with Telemetry](telemetry-overview.md).
+For an overview of the telemetry types that are currently emitted, see [Monitoring and Analyzing with Telemetry](telemetry-overview.md).

 ### <a name="appinsights"></a>Enable Application Insights